rehive/docs-portal/content/building/currency-manager-extension/transaction_flows.md

 ### Rehive transaction handling

 When handling Rehive transaction webhooks, it is expected that the extension always eventually moves the transaction into either a Complete or a Failed state.
 If any flow is not supported, the manager should immediately fail the transaction.
-##### Transaction flow
+#### Flow
-- The currency manager receives a webhook of a Rehive transaction
+1. The currency manager receives a transaction transition event webhook from Rehive.
-- The currency is checked to see if it’s a currency managed by the extension.
+2. The currency is checked to see if it’s a currency managed by the extension.
 The manager should ignore it if it’s not a relevant currency.
-- The currency manager stores the transaction and processes it on a third party service (if applicable)
+3. The currency manager does a lookup of the transaction and transaction collection that triggered the event.
+It should store both.
+4. The currency manager extension should trigger any third party side effects.
-- Once processing is considered complete by the manager, the transaction should be set to Complete or Failed.
+5. Once third party processing is considered complete the transaction transition should be approved.

 ### Third party transaction handling